 The B-52 is a swept-wing, eight-engined, long range bomber.
 It can refuel in flight and can carry virtually any weapon.
-They were originally designed in the 1950s for the purpose of delivering a nuclear strike against the Soviet Union or the People’s Republic of China.
+Called BUFFs (for “Big Ugly Fat Fellow”) by crew members, they were originally designed in the 1950s for delivering a nuclear strike against the Soviet Union or the People’s Republic of China.
 Beginning in late 1965, some B-52s underwent "Big Belly" modifications increasing their bomb load to 60,000 pounds — ten times the capacity of the B-17 Flying Fortress strategic bomber that was used during World War II.

 Arc Light missions from Guam were grueling nine hour round-trips.
 Once over their jungle target the bombers attacked in "arrowhead" formations of three planes each, to maximize destruction in a mile by half-mile area.
 This was called saturation bombing, or "carpet bombing".
 When the bomb release-point was reached, each B-52 Stratofortress dropped some 30 tons of explosives on targets more than 30,000 feet below.

 Down in the jungle, one could neither see nor hear them coming, due to their lofty elevation.
-All of a sudden, the ground would erupt in a 30 second earthquake, during which the terrain was transformed into a "carpet" of destruction.
+All of a sudden, the ground would erupt in a 30 second earthquake and the terrain was transformed into a "carpet" of destruction.

 The B-52s inflicted massive punishment when the enemy could be found, but dense jungle cover and highly mobile Viet Cong forces made targeting difficult.
 The location of guerrilla units needed to be accurately pinpointed, while the long Arc Light reaction time to reports of enemy concentrations frustrated mission planners.
 The presence of Viet Cong spies within South Vietnamese army units compounded these challenges.